Famous Female Polymaths

 © History Oasis

-Rosalind Franklin was born in 1920 in the vibrant city of London.
+Rosalind Franklin was a pioneering British scientist born in London.

 GAURI MA (1857–1938)